knpuniversity/symfony2-rest/knpu/episode5/customize-link-format.md

 [[[ code('f7ec885223') ]]]

-And in `ProgrammerControllerTest`, under `testGetProgrammer`, do the same:
+And in `ProgrammerControllerTest`, under `testGETProgrammer`, do the same:

 [[[ code('9a206221c6') ]]]